panva/node-oidc-provider/README.md

 There are no extra features or master-unreleased features.
 2.0.0 of this library will come when koa2 releases as latest and when ES7 async/await lands in LTS nodejs release (probably LTSv8).

-You can use this library if you already use node stable with `--harmony_async_await`, just declare your dependency in package.json with the @next distribution tag.
+You can use this library if you already use node current (>= 7.6.0), just declare your dependency in package.json with the @next distribution tag.

 The published versions also use pre-release version scheme 2.0.0-alpha.x.y.z with xyz being the same